Walk length: 16km (out and back).

 A few walkers do ascend to the loftiest point of land hereabouts, Pen Pumlumon Fawr, snap some shots of the summit cairn and the giant reservoir of Nant-y-Moch splayed dramatically below, then return whence they came.
 Unless you are in the trickle of hikers walking the Cambrian Way, or the even thinner trickle of walkers motivated to traipse this massif’s other wild pathways, you don’t make any further incursions into Pumlumon.
 You just don’t.
 Which is part of the reason why we did, late this summer just gone.

 The day we went, there was only one other walker on the Pen Pumlumon Fawr summit and then, as one half of Undiscovered Wales and an equally wilderness-obsessed friend forged onwards, eastwards and then northwards over the yellow-green hills, absolutely nobody for the next four kilometres.
-Nobody as we bent this way and that through some of Wales’ very finest moorland scenery on our way to where Britain’s longest river began…
+Nobody as we bent this way and that through some of Wales’ very finest moorland scenery on our way to the beginning of Britain’s longest river…

 The route: to the Severn’s source